-Actuarial Methods and Assumptions. - The District's net OPEB asset was measured as of June 30, 2022 and the total OPEB liability was determined by an actuarial valuation dated July 1, 2021 that was rolled forward using standard update procedures to determine the total liability as of June 30, 2022, based on the following actuarial methods and assumptions:
+Actuarial Methods and Assumptions. - The District's net OPEB asset was measured as of June 30, 2023 and the total OPEB liability was determined by an actuarial valuation dated July 1, 2021 that was rolled forward using standard update procedures to determine the total liability as of June 30, 2023, based on the following actuarial methods and assumptions:

 Actuarial Assumptions

 Valuation Date July 1, 2021

-Measurement Date June 30, 2022
+Measurement Date June 30, 2023

 Actuarial Cost Method Entry Age Normal Cost, level of pay

 Actuarial Assumptions:

 Inflation rate 3.00%

 Payroll Growth 3.00%

 Investment Rate of Return 6.00%

-Mortality Rate Pre-retirement mortality rates were based from CalPERS Experience Study (2000-2019).
-Post-retirement mortality rates for healthy recipients from CalPERS Experience
+Mortality Rate Pre-retirement mortality rates for Public Agency Miscellaneous were based from CalPERS Experience Study (2000-2019).
+Post-retirement mortality rates for healthy recipients from CalPERS

-Study (2000-2019).

-Medical Cost Trend Rate 5.75% for 2022; 5.50% for 2023; 5.40% for 2024-2069 and 4.50% for 2070 and later years.
+Medical Cost Trend Rate 5.50% for 2023; 5.20% for 2024-2069 and 4.50% for 2070 and later years.

-The long-term expected rate of return on OPEB plan investments was determined using a buildingblock method in which expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Real Rate

 Asset Class of Return

 Broad U.S. Equity 4.40%

-U.S. Fixed 1.50%
+U.S. Fixed 1.80%